ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

     // ...
 }
 ```
-> **Note:** The optional field `path` accepts a valid string for the GraphiQL service.
+> **Note:** The field enable accepts a `boolean` that denotes whether the client is enabled or not.
+By default, it has been set to `false`.
+The optional field `path` accepts a valid `string` for the GraphiQL service.
 If the path is not given in the configuration, `/graphiql` is set as the default path.

 ## 9. Security